redhat-developer-demos/openshift-pipelines-workshop/README.md

  <div style="background-color: cornsilk; margin-left: 20px; margin-right: 20px">
 <h4>Operators and Subscriptions Explained</h4>

-Because OpenShift is built on Kubernetes, it supports the concept of "Operators", or pre-built Customer Resource Descriptions (CRD) that include the sometimes many pieces needed to invoke and sustain a solution.
+Because OpenShift is built on Kubernetes, it supports the concept of "Operators", or pre-built Customer Resource Descriptions (CRD) that include the (sometimes many) pieces needed to invoke and sustain a solution.
 In other words, a Kubernetes Operator can be used to start and maintain a complex solution.
 For example, there is a Kubernetes Operator that allows you to very easily get an instance of MongoDB running in your OpenShift cluster.
-There are others: Eclipse Che, Elasticsearch, Kafka, and dozens more.
+There are others: Eclipse Che, Elasticsearch, Kafka, and scores more.

 To invoke an operator *may* involve many steps.
 You install the Operator and the create a Subscription.
 In some cases, such as Kafka, you then invoke the API you want.
 For example, Kafka Connect or Kafka Topic.